JeanCaro/Babelin/README.md

 *CPS stands for "characters per second".
 It therefore measures the speed at which words appear in subtitles or captions.

 # Recommendations
-* Use Edge/Microsoft performs better transcription and Chrome/Google for It better recognizes the start and end times of the voice, but its transcription is regular. .
+* **Use Edge/Microsoft** performs **better transcription** and Chrome/Google for It better recognizes the start and end times of the voice, but its transcription is regular.

 * There are two important CPSs, the source CPS and the destination CPS.
-For example, languages like Japanese, Korean, Chinese can have CPS of 4-6, while languages like English 8-12, or Spanish/Portugues of 10-14.
+For example, languages like Japanese, Korean, Chinese can have CPS of 4-6, while languages like English 8-12, or Portugues/Spanish of 10-14.

 * Once the whole transcription is finished, if colored lines appear, easily by pressing the "Fix Time Start (CPS)" button, correct the start times of the lines with short time problems.

 # Subtitles and CPS